 Daoism (I): For those who have landed on my blog for the first time: Friedrich, that’s me – at least most of the time, but that’s another story.
 And first of all: only very few would understand a painting like the one introduced today as Daoist – and yet it is one of my best in this field .
 So I owe an explanation.

 Westerners who become interested in Daoism usually encounter Laozi first .
-His only work, the Dao De Jing ( Tao Te Ching), is considered THE standard work of Daoism.
-However, I keep hearing that the book is soon put aside because it is too difficult to understand.
+His only work, the Dao De Jing ( Tao Te Ching), is THE standard work of Daoism.
+However, many readers state that the book is too difficult to understand.
 Yes, I don’t think it’s the right book for newcomers to Daoism either.
 Much easier to understand, however, is Zhuang Zi , who is no less important.
 And, with his short, profound stories, which are also often very funny, he comes much closer to Western thought.

 In general, anyone who knows Zhuangzi also knows the butterfly’s story.
 May I repeat it as a reminder:

 One night Zhuangzi went to sleep and dreamed that he was a butterfly.
 He dreamed that he was flying around from flower to flower and while he was dreaming he felt free, blown about by the breeze hither and thither.
 He was quite sure that he was a butterfly.
 But when he awoke he realized that he had just been dreaming, and then Zhuangzi asked himself the following question: “Was I Zhuangzi dreaming to be a butterfly, or am I now really a butterfly dreaming that I am Zhuangzi?”

 Of course, the story is about the dissolution of the dualist concept of subjective and objective.
 Not only does he soften the dividing line between subjective and objective perception, he even goes one step further by having Zhuangzi and the butterfly switch places, that is, swapping subject and object.